PedroLaera/PedroLaera/README.md

 ### Hey!
 Welcome to my profile!
 How is it going?👋

 - 🚀 I am currently studying in [Integrado](https://www.grupointegrado.br).
-- 💻 MySql,PL/SQL ,Java, React, PHP, Typescript, JavaScript.
+- 💻 Java, MySql, PL/SQL, React, PHP, Typescript, JavaScript.
 - ✨ Learning is continuous and there will always be a next level.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=0047FF&height=120&section=footer"/>